IDIAMath/WP-MATH-MA/docs/2D_function_stationary.md

 ### Teacher perspective
 The teacher is able to give a list of possible values for parameters of the function.
-In order to do this, he simply needs to modify the entrys in the lists specified e.g. change `a1:rand([-10,-8,.6,-4,-2,2,4,6,8,10])/5` to `a1:rand([2,3,4,5,6,7,8])/5`.
+In order to do this, they simply need to modify the entries in the lists specified e.g. change `a1:rand([-10,-8,.6,-4,-2,2,4,6,8,10])/5` to `a1:rand([2,3,4,5,6,7,8])/5`.

 Furthermore the teacher is able to change the function entirely to a function that fits his needs.
-He can change the function defined by `F: a1* cos(%pi *a2* x)* cos(%pi* a3* y)` to a function they desire.
+They can change the function defined by `F: a1* cos(%pi *a2* x)* cos(%pi* a3* y)` to a function they desire.
 However, it might be necessary to define additional parameters analogous to the ones defined before.

 Lastly, the reference solution for an exemplatory stationary point must be adjusted to the function used.